 For iOS, native app development today uses the Swift programming language, Apple’s preferred approach, though Objective-C/C++ developers with some iOS experience will pick up Swift swiftly.

-Key trend #2: mobile development is entering a 3rd phase
+Key trend #2: Mobile development is entering a third phase

 The initial phase of mobile development was a massive land grab to place products and brands into the greenfield space of mobile app stores and empty mobile home screens.
 The initial development options were largely limited to platform-specific native apps using Objective-C on iOS and Java on Android.